Trifluralin: Cancer

 There is discussion of trifluralin being carcinogenic.
 Some studies have shown links, such as a 1986 study of three non-hodgkin lymphoma cases.
 A later, larger study found no significant relation.
 A review study examined trifluralin against kinds of cancer, finding no link except to colon cancer, which was found in only one studied cohort.
 Research on humans remains unconvincing, but EPA animal toxicity data "supports the possible carcinogenicity" of trifluralin.
 No association exists with lung cancer.
 Trifluralin exposure can reduce cell apoptosis.

 Trifluralin on mammalian ovaries (tested in mice, at 150 mg/kg/day) showed no effect on oocyte quality, but may induce a stress response in ovarian somatic cells.
 Fertility was unaffected.
 Levels of pRb stayed unchanged, though trifluralin raised levels of p53, a tumor suppressing gene, by 2.5 times.
 The additional p53 appeared not to increase rates of apoptosis.

 Food

 Due to trifluralin's high vapour pressure, food residue is reduced in processing, especially in high temperature processes, such as in the mashing of beer.

 Medical use

-Trifluralin can be used as ointment to treat Leishmaniasis welts on the skin.
-It, and other dinitroanilines, are tubulin-binding agents with selective antileishmanial properties, leishmania being the parasite causing the disease, which killed 60,000 people in 2001.
-Research into expanding's trifluralin's medical use is stymied by its low water solubility and easy sublimation.
-Trifluralin analogues have been tried, and some show greater efficacy than miltefosine; all trifluralin analogues have the benefits of being non-hemolytic and lower cell toxicity.
+Trifluralin, as ointment, can treat leishmaniasis (a parasitic disease) welts on the skin.
+It and other dinitroanilines are tubulin-binding agents with selective antileishmanial properties.
+Leishmaniasis killed 60,000 people in 2001.
+Research is stymied by trifluralin's low water solubility and easy sublimation.
+Analogues have been tried, and some show greater efficacy than miltefosine; all trifluralin analogues have the benefits of being non-hemolytic and having lower cell toxicity.

 Trifluralin also has anti-malarial properties and accumulates in parasite-infected erythrocytes, though low solubility makes effective administration of trifluralin difficult.
-Treatment of Toxoplasma gondii and cryptosporidiosis is effective but limited due to solubility.
+Treatment of toxoplasma gondii and cryptosporidiosis is effective but limited due to solubility.

 Liposome-administered trifluralin has been used to treat leishmania in dogs successfully.